-Compassionate drug use is the use of an investigational medicine when you are seriously ill but not enrolled in a clinical trial.
-Investigational medicines are in the process of being studied but have not yet been approved as safe and effective by the Food and Drug Administration.
+Investigational medicines are used when you are seriously ill but not enrolled in a clinical trial.
+Investigational medicines are in the process of being studied but have not yet been approved as safe and effective by the FDA.
+It is sometimes called compassionate medicine use.

-Normally, investigational medicines undergo strict testing through many stages of clinical trials before they are available to the public.
+Normally, investigational medicines have strict testing through many stages of clinical trials before they are available to the public.
 They are tested for safety, side effects, how well they work and at what doses, and with what conditions or diseases they are to be used.
-The process may take up to many years.
-Under certain circumstances, these medicines can be used outside of a clinical trial.
+The process may take many years.
+In certain cases, these medicines can be used outside of a clinical trial.

 Who is eligible to use these medicines?

 The most common way people access unapproved medicines is by enrolling in a clinical trial.
 This is the safest route.
 The FDA closely regulates clinical trials, and people taking new medicines are carefully watched.
-However, not everyone will qualify for a clinical trial.
-Because the use of new, unapproved medicines is risky, only certain people who are not enrolled in clinical trials can receive investigational medicines for compassionate use.
-According to guidelines from the National Cancer Institute, you are eligible if you:
+But not everyone will qualify for a clinical trial.
+Because the use of new, unapproved medicines is risky, only certain people who are not enrolled in clinical trials can get investigational medicines for compassionate use.
+According to guidelines from the National Cancer Institute (NCI), you are eligible if you:

-To use investigational medicines, your healthcare provider has to apply for it through a treatment investigational new drug application (Treatment IND).
+To use investigational medicines, your healthcare provider has to apply for them through a treatment investigational new drug application (treatment IND).
 The application process includes information on your condition and past treatments.

 The most common way to get approval for an investigational medicine outside of clinical trials is through expanded access or special exception or single-patient exception.